ramirostUW/Intercollegiate-Yu-Gi-Oh-Website/README.md

-# react-parcel-template
+# Intercollegiate Yu-Gi-Oh!
+Website

-A template for creating repos with react, parcel, and GitHub Pages.

-Once this repo gets cloned, the URL under "build" in package.json should be replaced with the correct one.
+A website for the Intercollegiate Yu-Gi-Oh Championships